barthelnils/EroMapper/README.md

 # EroMapper

-EroMapper is a QField plugin for guided field mapping of soil erosion features by water.
-It provides dedicated tools for recording parcels and management information, linear and sheet erosion, sheet-to-linear erosion, copied linear erosion segments, sediment deposition, runoff points, overland water flow, notes, and photographs.
+EroMapper is a QField plugin for the guided field mapping of water-induced soil erosion.
+It provides dedicated, task-specific forms for recording management information, linear and sheet erosion, sheet-to-linear erosion, sediment deposition, runoff points, overland flow, notes, and photographs.

-The plugin guides the user through the required attributes and measurements, creates the corresponding geometries, and writes a creation timestamp automatically.
-The accompanying QGIS post-processing scripts transform the collected raw observations into analysis-ready processed layers.
+By guiding users through standardized, task-specific input steps, creating the required geometries, automatically selecting the appropriate layer, and storing entries directly in the corresponding GeoPackage layer, the plugin simplifies field data collection and reduces the risk of incomplete, inconsistent, or incorrectly assigned records.
+Users therefore do not need to switch manually between layers or use QField’s standard feature editor, as the complete mapping workflow is handled through the plugin interface.
+The accompanying QGIS post-processing scripts subsequently transform the collected raw observations into standardized, analysis-ready output layers.

 ## Requirements
 - QGIS